jaykumarM5/Adrishta-Hackathon-Template/README.md

 #### What we tried to solve?

+* We have tried to solve the problem of making secure Election Portal for College.
 * We have tried to solve the problem of Centralized Authority Involved in conduction of Election.
 ---
 ### Solution Description